Coronavirus Guest Information

 - There’ll be a queuing system in place for our toilet facilities and social distancing will be monitored.
 There’ll also be enhanced hygiene regimes for these facilities, so we ask you to be patient as queues are more likely

-- Outdoor food outlets will be open for takeaway food, including our deli, outdoor grill and ice cream parlour.
-Contactless and card payments only.
+- Outdoor food outlets will be open for takeaway food, including our new pizza/loaded fries and dessert kiosk, BBQ and ice cream parlour.

 - We’ve introduced enhanced cleaning measures across the safari, throughout the day, which seek to disinfect high-frequency touchpoints